clgtIO/autobundle/README.md

 Automatic pack your dependency in a bundle, publish it to NPM, powered by esbuild and ncc.

 ## Story
-Have you ever care about which modules that your app included, **Autobundle** help you make a bundle from your dependency, read below for the benefits.
+Have you ever care about how many modules(files) your dependency are included, **Autobundle** help you make a bundle from your dependency, read below for the benefits.
 Or if you are a bundlephobia, this is exactly built for you.